7 Signs Your IT Operations Need Better Monitoring

 How to address this?

-IT Service Management should incorporate cross-functional DevOps to automate the data flow between traditional silos, to share information and intelligence, rather than segregate workflows between systems administrators, DBAs, etc. The ability to integrate workflows from one team to another makes it possible for automation to become part of the solution, such as the ability to execute recovery actions as part of the automated response to an alert.
+IT Service Management should incorporate cross-functional DevOps to automate the data flow between traditional silos to share information and intelligence rather than segregate workflows between systems administrators, DBAs, etc. Integrating workflows from one team to another makes it possible for automation to become part of the solution, such as the ability to execute recovery actions as part of the automated response to an alert.

 Innovate, Automate, Deliver

-Whether you choose to be philosophical about these seven signs or prefer to have your own, the premise is that—IT Operations is a critical part of any enterprise IT organization.
-Without it, the services delivered to end-users will be poorly managed.
+Whether you choose to be philosophical about these seven signs or prefer to have your own, the premise is that IT Operations is a critical part of any enterprise IT organization.
+Without them, the services delivered to end-users will be poorly managed.

-We can debate where the future of enterprise IT is heading, but one thing is for sure, with the proliferation of business services and applications, as well as every kind of organization needing to innovate with software to be efficient, automation of IT Operations will be one of the major keys to high-quality service delivery.
+We can debate where the future of enterprise IT is heading, but one thing is for sure.
+With the proliferation of business services and applications and every kind of organization needing to innovate with software to be efficient, automation of IT Operations will be one of the significant keys to high-quality service delivery.

 How is the health of your IT Operations?

-Want to find out more about how we can help automate monitoring and service level management?
+Want to learn more about how we can help automate monitoring and service level management?